Non-Asymptotic Performance of Social Machine Learning Under Limited Data: The social machine learning (SML) strategy

 \subsection{Training phase}

-In the training phase, each agent employs a discriminative learning paradigm and generates an output for the classifier that approximates posterior probabilities for each class, denoted by $\widehat{p}_k(+1|h)$ and $\widehat{p}_k(-1|h)$.
-For example, each classifier could be implemented in the form of a logistic classifier or a neural network.
-The approximate logit statistic is then given by
+During the training phase, each agent will focus on learning $c_k(h)$ by approximating the posterior probabilities for each class, denoted by $\widehat{p}_k(+1|h)$ and $\widehat{p}_k(-1|h)$, and using \eqref{eq: logit function}.
+For example, each agent could use its labeled samples to train a logistic classifier or a neural network.
+The output of the classifier used at this agent could then be utilized to approximate $c_k(h)$.
+We denote this approximation

-where the function $f_k$ belongs to some admissible class $\mathcal{F}_k:\mathcal{H}_k\mapsto\mathbb{R}$ .
-The form of $f_k$ depends on the type of classifier implemented at the agent.
-By training the classifier, agents are able to optimize the parameters that determine the form of $f_k$.
-In order to find the best function $\widetilde{\bm{f}}_k$, we employ an empirical risk minimization formulation and minimize a suitable risk function based on the training samples: